shivani-shambhavi/AI-Mood-Based-Movie-Recommender_/README.md

     - Choose movies that match their emotional state
     - Improve mood and entertainment experience
     - Understand recommendations through explainable AI

+## Jupyter Notebook Support

+- This project also includes a Jupyter Notebook–based implementation to demonstrate the core AI and NLP logic in an interactive, step-by-step manner.
+- The notebook version is designed for:
+- Academic demonstrations
+- Understanding the recommendation logic without a web UI

+## Notebook Features

+- Loads the movie dataset directly from db/movies.csv
+- Performs text preprocessing on movie descriptions and moods
+- Applies TF-IDF vectorization and cosine similarity
+- Generates mood-based movie recommendations inside the notebook
+- Runs fully in Jupyter without requiring Streamlit

+## How to Run the Notebook
+- jupyter notebook
+- Open the file:
+AI_Mood_Movie_Recommender.ipynb
+- Run all cells sequentially to view dataset exploration and recommendation results.

+## Purpose of the Notebook Version

+The Jupyter Notebook version focuses on clarity and explainability of the AI pipeline, while the Streamlit application provides a user-friendly web interface.
+Both versions share the same conceptual logic.

 ## 🎓 Academic Relevance